0x3F3F/0x3F3F.github.io/_posts/2017-12-05-RssSiteCrawler.md

 After much reading, I decided the way to do this was for me to write a pipeline which would explicitly call the exporter methods.
 I guess scrapy uses a default one if none present.
-This provides a customisable way to process the data that I've scraped.
+This provides a customisable way to process the data that I've scraped, giving me full control.

 I fetched the name/url items from the spider and then passed them into the appropriate function call.